DseidLi/DseidLi/README.md

 ### Hi there 👋

+Mo Li is a pre-PhD candidate jointly at **Tsinghua University** and **Shanghai AI Laboratory**.
+His interests focus on AI technologies and natural sciences to help in understanding the universe.

 <!--
 **DseidLi/DseidLi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.